csvpath/csvpath/docs/qualifiers.md

 # Qualifiers

 Variables and some functions can take qualifiers on their name.
 A qualifier takes the form of a dot plus a qualification name.
-At the moment there are only four qualifiers:

-- `onmatch` to indicate that action on the variable or function only happens when the whole path matches a row
-- `onchange` set on a variable to indicate that a row should only match when the variable is set to a new value
-- `asbool` set on a variable or header to have its value interpreted as a bool rather than just a simple `is not None` test
-- `nocontrib` set on the left hand side of a `->` to indicate that there should be no impact on the row match.
-E.g. `$test[*][yes() last.nocontrib() -> print("last line!")]` will collect all rows but only print on the last; whereas, without `nocontrib` only the last line would be collected.
-- An arbitrary string to add a name for the function's internal use, typically to name a variable

 Qualifiers look like:

     [ @myvar.onmatch = yes() ]